rails/rails/guides/source/association_basics.md

 end
 ```

-Because of the `:foreign_key` option, Active Record will no longer automatically
+Due to the `:foreign_key` option, Active Record will not automatically recognize
-recognize the bi-directional association.
-This can cause your application to:
+the bi-directional association, which can lead to several issues:

-* Execute needless queries for the same data (in this example causing N+1 queries):
+* Execute needless queries for the same data (in this example causing N+1
+  queries):

     ```irb
     irb> author = Author.first